DIBBS-project/DIBBS-Architecture-Demo/docs/rm.rst

 Running, e.g. by the Operation Manager.

-1. Create the Cluster.
-Send a request to the RM (``POST /clusters``) with:
+1. Get or create the Cluster.
+Send a request with authentication to the RM with:

   * the specific Appliance name to use,
   * a friendly name,
-  * the number of slaves in the Cluster, and
   * optionally hints indicating on which Site (compute resources) to run.

 If no hints were included, the RM decides the Site to launch the Cluster on.
 If the user already has a Cluster using the chosen Appliance on the Site the RM decided to use, that Cluster is reused.
 The Appliance Implementation is loaded for the appropriate Site, and the RM contacts the OpenStack deployment to launch the cluster associated with the Cluster.